UMBC Resource Page for Sexual Misconduct and Other Related Misconduct

 Multi-stall restrooms remain available to all who identify as the posted gender.
 Concerns about harassment and/or threats of physical violence, including situations when the targeted person identifies as gender-variant or transgender, may be brought it to the attention of event/site staff, the Office of Human Relations, and/or campus police.

-Residential Life also has gender-neutral housing options.
+Residential Life also has all gender housing options.
 Click here for details.

 Click here for contact information for the Office of Civil Rights.